-In learning how to forgive, we first have to arrive at a place where our personal peace and happiness is more important to us than the desire to be right and make someone else wrong.
+In order to forgive, we first have to arrive at a place where our personal peace and happiness is more important to us than the desire to be "right" and make someone else "wrong".
 Even though arriving at that point can take longer in some situations than others, eventually the discomfort of holding someone out of our heart just becomes too painful.
 In doing that we hold a part of ourselves away from our own love and there is nothing more painful than that.

 Before we can learn how to forgive others, we generally have to do some self-healing first.
 The first step is to acknowledge where we are in pain.
 We can't heal something until we admit to ourselves that it is there and take responsibility for our own feelings.
 Then we can bring loving compassion, acceptance and forgiveness to ourselves.
 After that, it is easier to extend compassion, love and forgiveness to others.

 Another reason why it helps to do our own personal forgiveness work first before learning how to forgive others is that it helps us to see our own underlying wounds and how they cause us to act in "off balance" ways toward others.
 This makes it much easier to see that others' actions are motivated by THEIR wounds.
 With this understanding, we begin to open, soften, and move toward letting go of our grievances toward them.